Minivera/COMP2401/Assignment4/README.md

 # Assignment 4

-By Guillaume St-Pierre, 16/11/2018
+By Guillaume St-Pierre, 01/12/2018

-This assignment is feature complete and also implements the two bonus tasks of making multiSpawn use the number of numbers inthe binary file rather than a hardcoded number as well as the multSpawnSignal program thatimpleents a signal into multiSpawn.
+This assignment is feature complete and also implements the two bonus tasks of making multiSpawn use the number of numbers in the binary file rather than a hardcoded number as well as the multSpawnSignal program that impleents a signal into multiSpawn.

 ## SinglePrime